joysarkar18/glossy/README.md

 ## Installation

-To use this package, add `glosy` as a dependency in your `pubspec.yaml` file:
+To use this package, add `glossy` as a dependency in your `pubspec.yaml` file:

 ```yaml
 dependencies: